 These are the main points that you should keep in mind while coming up with a benefits program.
 In this article, I will be talking about the steps that you can take to design your employee benefits program and make the best out of it.

 Before building a benefits program, the first important step is to identify its objective.
 This will provide a guide in establishing and designing the benefits program.

-This does not result in the list of benefits but rather overviews the objectives that an organisation needs to cover.
-Factors such as employees in the organisation, location, etc should be considered as well while in the development of the benefits goals.
+This does not result in the list of benefits but rather overviews the objectives that an organization needs to cover.
+Factors such as employees in the organization, location, etc should be considered as well while in the development of the benefits goals.